dart-archive/www.dartlang.org/src/site/community/who-uses-dart.markdown

 : Web based tools for managing virtual servers and the services running on them.
 As well as some internal tools and processes.

 [DAVID](https://github.com/ins0m/DAVID)
-: Dynamic Analysis and Visualization of Interconnected Data - a tool for interactive visual exploration of complex linked data.
+: Dynamic Analysis and Visualization of Interconnected Data, a tool for interactive visual exploration of complex linked data.